robertrosman/vim-bible/README.md

 Settings
 --------

-There are a few settings, which of some are required for the plugin to work.

 ### g:BibleTranslation

-This setting is required.
+This is the default Bible translation that will be used.
 Specify the name of the module here.
 If you're not sure about the correct abbreviation, you can run:

     diatheke -b system -k modulelist